payne/AHA2019/README.md

 4. Northeast Room Model Management: The Least You Can Do Thomas Cleberg
 5. Southeast Room Something's Rotten in the State of Quality Kathy I Andersen & Nicholas Tuck

+# Please stay for the happy hour that starts at 5pm -- Let's connect! :-)

 # Done stuff